rusel1989/react-native-bluetooth-serial/README.md

 - `connectionSuccess` - when app connected to device
 - `connectionLost` - when app lost connection to device (fired with `bluetoothDisabled`)

+You can use `BluetoothSerial.removeListener(eventName, callback)` to stop listening to an event

 ## TODO
 - Make services configurable on ios